Emergent stability in complex network dynamics

-First, let us focus on the weighted topology.
-The ingredients of $J \in \Ew$, as expressed in Eqs.\ (\ref{Jii}) and (\ref{Jij_p}), suggest that $\lambda$ is strongly linked to the network's weighted degree distribution $P(d)$.
-This is indicated directly through the dependence on $d_i$ and $d_j$, but also indirectly through the nearest neighbor degree $\knn$, whose magnitude depends on the system's degree-heterogeneity. \cite{Newman2010} For instance, in a random network with uniform weights we have $\knn = \av{d^2}/\av{d}$, \cite{Yan2017,Gao2016} in which the second moment $\av{d^2}$ increases with $P(d)$'s variance, and consequently with $A$'s heterogeneity.
-Most generally, for a fat-tailed $P(d)$, we have \cite{Newman2010}
+The dynamic stability around a given fixed-point is governed by $J$'s principal eigenvalue $\lambda$, requiring that $\Re(\lambda) < 0$.
+To obtain $\lambda$, let us first focus on the role of the network topology $A,G$.
+The ingredients of $J \in \Ew$, as expressed in Eqs.\ (\ref{Jii}) and (\ref{Jij}), suggest that $\lambda$ is strongly linked to the network's weighted degree density function $P(d)$.
+This is indicated directly through the dependence on $d_i$ and $d_j$, but also indirectly through the nearest neighbor degree $\knn$, whose magnitude depends on the system's degree-heterogeneity. \cite{Newman2010} For instance, in a randomly wired network we have $\knn = \av{d^2}/\av{d}$, \cite{Yan2017,Gao2016} in which the second moment $\av{d^2}$ increases with $P(d)$'s variance, and consequently with $A,G$'s heterogeneity.
+In case $P(d)$ is fat-tailed, we have \cite{Newman2010}

 an asymptotic divergence with system size.
-Hence, $\beta$ is driven by the network heterogeneity, being $\beta = 0$ for homogeneous networks, in which $P(d)$ is bounded, and $\beta > 0$ for heterogeneous $A,G$, where $P(d)$ is fat-tailed.
+Hence, $\beta$ helps characterize the network's degree-heterogeneity, being $\beta = 0$ for homogeneous networks, in which $P(d)$ is concentrated around its mean, and $\beta > 0$ for heterogeneous $A,G$, where the variance is unbounded.

-The second ingredient which impacts $\lambda$ in $\Ew$ is $\Omega = (\eta,\mu,\nu,\rho)$, designed to capture the role of the dynamics $\M$.
-Finally, $C(\f,\g)$, the pre-factor in the scaling relationship of (\ref{Jii}), encapsulates the contribution of the non-intrinsic, potentially tunable, parameters.
-Combining all three contributions together, we show in Supplementary Section 2 that in $\Ew$, the principal eigenvalue asymptotically follows
+The remaining ingredients in (\ref{Jii}) and (\ref{Jij}) that may impact $\lambda$ are $\Omega = (\eta,\mu,\nu,\rho)$ and $C(\f,\g)$.
+Combining all three contributions together, we show in Supplementary Section 3 that in $\Ew$, the principal eigenvalue asymptotically follows

 where $Q = \beta \left(1 + \nu + \rho - \eta/2 \right)$ and